 How She Made Her Fortune

-Hetty Green had steadily increased her fortune over the years by speculating on the dollar and investing in mortgages, real estate, and railroads.
+Hetty Green steadily increased her fortune over the years by speculating on the dollar and investing in mortgages, real estate, and railroads.
 Green was also left money by several of her family members, increasing her already-sizable wealth.

-By 1905, a Seattle Republican article listed her as one of “the world’s ‘richest two dozen'” estimating her net worth at considerably lower that of John D. Rockefeller, but considerably higher than that of King Edward VIII of Britain.
+By 1905, a Seattle Republican article listed her as one of “the world’s ‘richest two dozen'” people, estimating her net worth at considerably lower that of John D. Rockefeller, but considerably higher than that of King Edward VIII of Britain.

 Like many extraordinarily wealthy people, Hetty Green attracted a good deal of media attention that was perhaps exacerbated by the fact that she was a woman in what was considered a man’s industry (out of all the millionaires and royals listed in the article above, she is the lone female).
 Newspapers dubbed her the “Witch of Wall Street” after she donned mourning clothes in light of her estranged husband’s death in 1902 and “thereafter she was never seen on the street except with a heavy swathing of black veil.”